Donkeyskin: Synopsis

 An extremely fortunate and wealthy king lives with his beautiful wife and daughter.
 The source of the king's riches is his prized, marvelous donkey whose droppings are gold.
 Suddenly the king's wife is struck by an illness and dies, but not before making her husband promise not to remarry except to a woman whose beauty and attributes equal hers.
 The king grieves for a lengthy period, but is finally persuaded to seek another wife.
 It becomes clear that the only woman who fits the promise is his daughter.

 The princess goes to her godmother, the lilac fairy, for guidance.
-The fairy advises her goddaughter to make impossible demands to the king as a condition of her consent: a dress all the colors of the sky, a dress the color of the moon, a dress as bright as the sun, and finally, the hide of his precious donkey.
+The fairy advises her goddaughter to make impossible demands to the king as a condition of her consent: a dress the color of time, a dress the color of the moon, a dress as bright as the sun, and finally, the hide of his precious donkey.
 Despite the difficulty of the princess's requirements, such is the king's determination to marry her that he grants all of them.
 The lilac fairy gives her goddaughter a magic chest to contain the dresses, and tells her to leave home, wearing the donkey's skin as a disguise.